Over the past few months, I’ve gotten lots of questions about a vegetarian or vegan diet.

 Lower Blood Sugar

-Vegans tend to have lower blood sugar levels, higher insulin sensitivity, and up to a 78% lower risk of developing type 2 diabetes.4,5
+Vegans tend to have lower blood sugar levels, higher insulin sensitivity, and up to a 78% lower risk of developing serious blood sugar issues.4,5

 Vegans generally eat considerably more legumes, fruits, and vegetables than non-vegans.
-This may explain why a recent review of 96 studies found that vegans may benefit from a 15% lower risk of developing or dying from cancer.7
+This may explain why a recent review of 96 studies found that vegans may benefit from a 15% lower risk of developing tumors.7

-There’s a lot more evidence about cancer protection and prevention, that I could keep going.
-Suffice to say, a plant-based vegan diet is very beneficial at reducing your risk for many cancers.
+There’s a lot more evidence about tumor protection and prevention, that I could keep going.
+Suffice to say, a plant-based vegan diet is very beneficial at reducing your risk for health problems.

-Obviously, eating fresh fruits, vegetables, legumes, and fiber is linked to better health and also a lower risk of heart disease.
+Obviously, eating fresh fruits, vegetables, legumes, and fiber is linked to better health and also a lower risk of heart problems.

 Studies comparing vegans to the general population report that vegans may benefit from up to a 75% lower risk of developing high blood pressure.7

-Vegans may also have up to a 42% lower risk of dying from heart disease.7
+Vegans may also have up to a 42% lower risk of dying from heart problems 7

 Anyway, these are just some of the big benefits.
 There are also other benefits such as reduced inflammation, better skin, less pain, better digestion, and colon health.